-Norfolk writer Jane Walters, who writes a regular column for Network Norfolk, is running creative writing retreats at the Pleasaunce in Overstrand in December and next April, and bookings are now being taken.
+Norfolk writer Jane Walters, who writes a regular column for Network Norfolk, is running another Ready Writers creative writing retreat at the Pleasaunce in Overstrand later this month, and bookings are now being taken.
 Tony Rothe reports.

-The retreats are ideal for anyone wishing to hone their writing skills, whether they are new to the craft or experienced writers.
-Participants will enjoy the chance to improve their technique in facilitated morning sessions and be free to experiment in their own time during the afternoons.
-Evenings are spent sharing together what has been written, ending the day with a short devotional time.
+The retreat will run from Friday 22 to Sunday 24 April and follows the successful event last November.
+The weekend is aimed at anyone wishing to hone their writing skills, whether they are new to the craft or experienced writers.
+Participants will enjoy the chance to improve their technique in facilitated sessions and be free to experiment in their own time, with the opportunity of sharing together what has been written, ending the day with a short devotional time.

 She was Creative Writer in Residence on the Sunday Breakfast Show of BBC Radio Norfolk from 2014 and since then has popped up regularly on Premier Christian Radio and UCB.
 She is an active member of the Association of Christian Writers, serving on the Committee between 2016 and 2019.

 The Pleasaunce in Overstrand, near Cromer, pictured top, is a unique, Grade Two* listed mansion designed by Sir Edwin Lutyens for Lord and Lady Battersea between 1888 and 1902.
 Visitors have included Queen Alexandra, her sister the Dowager Empress of Russia, Princess Louise and several British Prime Ministers, as well as novelists such as Jane Austen and Charlotte Bronte.
 It was bought by Christian Endeavour Holiday Centres (CEHC), and opened as a Christian holiday home in 1938.